Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies: Introduction

-Massive BHs have been observed to have a significant impact on gas and stars within dwarf galaxies. \citet{Penny2018} identify $6$ dwarf galaxies ($M\textsubscript{star} < 5 \times 10^{9} M_\odot$) within SDSS that exhibit 1) kinematically offset stars and ionized gas components, and 2) strongly AGN-like emission line ratios identifying the AGN as the primary source of gas ionization. \citet{Manzano-King2019} identify $9$ SDSS dwarf galaxies with AGN-like narrow line emission and indirect evidence of AGN-driven star formation suppression. \citet{Bradford2018} find evidence of reduced \HI gas mass in isolated dwarf galaxies ($10^{9.2} < M\textsubscript{star} < 10^{9.5} M_\odot$) exhibiting AGN-like ionizing radiation, using \HI-selected data from ALFALFA and optically-selected data from SDSS\@.
-Similarly,~\citet{Dickey2019} find a connection between AGN-like ionizing radiation and quenching of star formation in the host galaxy, using Keck/ESI spectra of isolated dwarf galaxies ($10^{9} < M\textsubscript{star} < 10^{9.5} M_\odot$). \citet{Silk2017} find, within the dense progenitors of modern dwarf galaxies, BHs can generate an order of magnitude more power than supernovae (SNe).
-Silk argues that early BH feedback solves a number of problems in modelling of dwarf structure formation.
+Massive BHs have been observed to have a significant impact on gas and stars within dwarf galaxies. \citet{Penny2018} identify $6$ dwarf galaxies $\left(M\textsubscript{star} < 5 \times 10^{9} M_\odot\right)$ within SDSS that exhibit 1) kinematically offset stars and ionized gas components, and 2) strongly AGN-like emission line ratios identifying the AGN as the primary source of gas ionization. \citet{Manzano-King2019} identify $9$ SDSS dwarf galaxies with AGN-like narrow line emission and indirect evidence of AGN-driven star formation suppression. \citet{Bradford2018} find evidence of reduced \HI gas mass in isolated dwarf galaxies $\left(10^{9.2} < M\textsubscript{star} < 10^{9.5} M_\odot\right)$ exhibiting AGN-like ionizing radiation, using \HI-selected data from ALFALFA and optically-selected data from SDSS\@.
+Similarly,~\citet{Dickey2019} find a connection between AGN-like ionizing radiation and quenching of star formation in the host galaxy, using Keck/ESI spectra of isolated dwarf galaxies $\left(10^{9} < M\textsubscript{star} < 10^{9.5} M_\odot\right)$. \citet{Silk2017} find, within the dense progenitors of modern dwarf galaxies, BHs can generate an order of magnitude more power than supernovae (SNe).
+Silk argues that early BH feedback may play a role in explaining a number of problems in modelling structure formation, such as suppression of luminous dwarf formation~\citep{Trujillo-Gomez2015}, the missing cold baryons in the local universe~\citep{Bregman2015}, and the source of ionizing photons during reionization~\citep{Madau2015}.